nordic-institute/X-Road/doc/terms_x-road_docs.md

 ### 6.6 Logging and security

-**Message log** – a log, where exchanged messages are logged and provided with batch signature.
+**Message log** – a log, where exchanged X-Road messages are logged and provided with batch signature.
+Records all regular messages passing through the security server into the database.
+The messages are stored together with their signatures and signatures are timestamped.
+The purpose of the message log is to provide means to prove the reception of a request/response message to a third party.

 **System service log** – a log which is made from a running system service of a security server, for example from xroad-confclient, -jetty, -proxy, signer services.